Cure those boredom blues with 6 activities you can do with Goldfish crackers - a total pantry staple!

-But sometimes… we need cure the boring times with some quick, fun things to do!
+But sometimes… we need to cure the boring times with some quick, fun things to do!

 You may also love our 15 simplest activities yet!

-What better than using something almost every parent has: Goldfish® crackers.
+What better than using something almost every parent has: cheesy fish crackers.

-I’m so excited to share these little moments of fun, sponsored by Goldfish crackers, and they’ll surely bring some big smiles and laughter.
+I’m so excited to share these little moments of fun!
+They’ll surely bring some big smiles and laughter.

 Some easy things to do with Goldfish crackers that you have on hand, and maybe have a snitch here and there for a quick snack.